m-lab/ndt-server/spec/ndt7-protocol.md

       overheaded of the WebSockets, TLS, TCP/IP, and link layers.

 - `ConnectionInfo` is an _optional_ `object` used to provide information about the connection four tuple.
 Clients MUST NOT send this message.
-Servers MUST send this message exactly once.
-Clients SHOULD cache the first received instance of this message, and discard any subsequently received instance of this message.
-The contents of the object are:
+Since v0.9.0 of this specification, servers MUST always include this object.
+  The contents of this object are:

     - `Client` (a `string`), which contains the serialization of the client endpoint according to the server.
 Note that the general format of